Dark social media: Desktop vs mobile

 Dark social media can be perceived differently when looking at desktop computers vs mobile computers.
 In 2014, almost 50% of the total external mobile traffic was Dark Social traffic, meaning that the traffic did not have a referrer showing where they were coming from.
 In contrast, only one-third of the external desktop traffic was from Dark Social.

 In 2014, two years after Alexis Madrigal wrote the original post about dark social, he started to notice that dark social traffic could come from mobile devices as well.
 Madrigal mentioned that since October 2015, Facebook had changed their algorithm for the mobile app, which resulted in the media publisher receiving over 100% more traffic than before.
 In the meantime, he has also noticed the Atlantic, the company he used to work for, received a lot of dark social traffic, which was not the Facebook mobile traffic.

 Alexis Madrigal later performed an experiment to confirm his theory that the dark social traffic boost was indeed from Facebook mobile app.
-He found that the referrer links from Facebook’s mobile app don’t always pass to the destination website, which creates Dark Social traffic for mobile devices.
-An updated Charbeat report also confirmed that part of the Dark Social traffic was generated by Facebook mobile app and its own users.
+He found that the referrer links from Facebook's mobile app do not always pass to the destination website, which creates Dark Social traffic for mobile devices.
+An updated Chartbeat report also confirmed that part of the Dark Social traffic was generated by Facebook mobile app and its own users.
 In addition to Facebook mobile app, dark social traffic can also come from Reddit mobile app, Gmail and Instant messaging apps as well.

-In one of RadiumOne’s report published in February 2016, the dark side of mobile sharing, the company stated they have found that 84% of the online traffic is coming from Dark Social channels to date.
+In one of RadiumOne's report published in February 2016, the dark side of mobile sharing, the company stated they have found that 84% of the online traffic is coming from Dark Social channels to date.
 Furthermore, they also showed that out of all the Dark Social traffic, 62% are from mobile devices, while only 38% are from desktops.
 The rise of smart phones and mobile apps had largely increased the Dark Social traffic on mobile devices over the last few years.
 The amount of Dark Social traffic from mobile devices jumps from 53% in 2014 to 62% in 2016, while the Dark Social traffic that comes from desktops decreases from 47% in 2014 to 38% in 2016.